mwsohn/DominanceAnalysis.jl/README.md

 Stata `domin.ado` on Stata MP v.18.0 for a `domianance analysis involving 255 models with a data set of over 200,000 observations.
 For multithreading to be effective, please turn on multithreading when starting up Julia (`--threads=auto` or `"julia.NumThreads" : "auto"` in Visual Studio Editor settings).

+When performing dominance analysis with a complex survey data, you only need to specify the probability weights as a value for the `wts` option.[^7]

 ## Example